keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/_index.md

 ## Customize request payload

 The output format of the webhook (i.e., the payload of the request body) can be customized using event data to match the required input format of the tool you are integrating with.
 Therefore, you can reference the data field (event property) using a templating mechanism.
 For example, if you would like to get the value of the `project` property from the subscribed event, type in: `{{.data.project}}`.
-A look at the example event can help you finding the proper data field.
+A look at the example event can help to identify the proper data field.

 * An example of a customized request payload: